elreydetoda/UNCC-ITIS_4221/README.md

 ### Classes

-This will contain the different things that we did each class (i.e. commands used during each class, files used, etc...)
+This folder will contain the different things that we did each class (i.e. commands used during each class, files used, etc...)

 ### Mutillidae

-This will cover all the different mutillidae quiz information (i.e. commands used during each quiz, files used, etc...)
+This folder will cover all the different mutillidae quiz information (i.e. commands used during each quiz, files used, etc...)

 ### Web-dir